Frequently Asked Wedding Photography Questions

 Absolutely.
 As soon as the images have been delivered to you by usb flash drive, I’ll email you a link to a password protected online proofing gallery where friends and family can purchase images if they wish.

 Will you require food and drink on the day?

 For any weddings over five hours coverage, I will require some food and drink.
-I certainly don’t expect the same meal as your guests but something warm and filling would be fantastic.
+I certainly don’t expect the same meal as your guests, but something warm and filling would be fantastic!

 Are images retouched?

 As I mentioned above, I know how important it is that your wedding images look as good as they possibly can, they have to look beautiful for years!
 To this end, I’ll ensure they are all colour corrected and correctly exposed.
-In terms of actual skin retouching, if only light skin work is required, I include this in my basic editing, however, if extensive editing is required, there may be a small charge, which I will discuss with you before proceeding.
+In terms of actual skin retouching, if only light skin work is required, I include this in my basic editing, however, if extensive editing is required, there will be a small charge, which I will discuss with you before proceeding.

 How long do you archive your images for?

 I archive your images for at least one year after the wedding, however I cannot guarantee this.
 Please ensure that as soon as you receive the images from me, you copy the files to either a USB stick, or an external hard drive, so you have a back up.
 Cloud storage is also recommended as an extra back up.